-While the Veteran's Administration (VA) offers numerous benefits programs to veterans, there is one little known program that can greatly improve the lives of elderly veterans and their surviving spouses in need of medical assistance and care that do not require the veteran to have a service-related disability.
+While the Veteran’s Administration (VA) offers numerous veterans benefits programs, there is one little known program that can greatly improve the lives of elderly veterans and their surviving spouses in need of medical assistance and care that do not require the veteran to have a service-related disability.
 Our dedicated staff and network of professionals provide counseling to veterans on their rights to these and other public benefits.

 Perhaps the most underutilized veteran's program is the VA's Pension Program.
 Unfortunately, you will see no billboards or hear any radio advertisements informing veterans or their spouses that they may be entitled to receive this important benefit.
 The Pension Program benefits can be used by a veteran and/or their surviving spouse to help finance the costs incurred for in-home medical care, assisted living facility costs, and nursing home costs.